belgort-clark/ctec-126-weekly-assignment-7/README.md

 10. You then need to select which API you intend to use.
 Move the toggle in the Top Stories API panel to turn it on.
 11. In the upper-right hand corner you will see the CREATE button enabled.
 Click on the button to create your API key.
 12. A new page will be displayed that contains information about your app.
 In the API Keys section, click on the icon to the right of your API key.
 This will copy it to the clipboard.
-13. Now save your API key somewhere will you won't lose it.
+13. Now save your API key somewhere that you won't lose it.
 You will need this key before you begin coding.
 14. An HTML page that includes some very simple JavaScript has been provided to help you test your key.
 The name of the file is test_api_key.html.
 Look for the place in the code to insert your API key.
 15. Test your API key.
 If it's not working, contact the instructor as soon as possible.
 16. Now that you have your API key and have tested it, you are ready to start coding.